"Five planes sighted approaching from the westward.

 25 December - The Panama landed the alien passengers at Brindisi in the afternoon, before continuing on her voyage to Malta (probably about 30 hours sailing time).
 Shortly after her arrival, a case of para-typhoid was discovered, probably brought on board in Albania, and the vessel and her crew were quarantined in a harbour backwater for about two weeks, and evidently setting out once more for Mudros on or about 12 January.

-While she was in Malta, some 136 members of the Panama's complement were successfully inoculated against Typhoid A with serum issued from the Vaccine Department of the Royal Army Medical College to the Infectious Diseases Hospital at Intarfa, Malta [report of the Officer-in-Charge, Major W. BROUGHTON-ALCOCKE, R.A.M.C., in the Journal of the Royal Army Medical Corps, Vol. xxxiv, No 3, March 1920].
+While she was in Malta, some 136 members of the Panama's complement were successfully inoculated against Typhoid A with serum issued from the Vaccine Department of the Royal Army Medical College to the Infectious Diseases Hospital at Intarfa, Malta [report of the Officer-in-Charge, Major W. BROUGHTON-ALCOCKE, R.A.M.C., in the Journal of the Royal Army Medical Corps, Volume xxxiv, Number 3, March 1920].

 Despite his medical erudition, it is unlikely that Dr GORRIE could easily have exempted himself from quarantine requirements.